 The Liberal Education Program at Colby-Sawyer, in conjunction with any number of majors offered by the college, provide opportunities to fine tune the skills necessary for success in law school.
 Pre-law students take courses that develop critical thinking, research skills and effective communication.
 Students graduate with a solid understanding of the American political system, social interactions, issues of diversity and basic quantitative literacy skills.

-The Department of Natural and Environmental Sciences and the Exercise and Sport Sciences Department offer advice and assistance to students interested in health-related professional schools including dentistry, optometry, physician assistant, doctor of podiatry, doctor of osteopathy, and medical or veterinary school (see Pre-Veterinary Curriculum).
+The Schools of Arts & Sciences and Nursing & Health Sciences offer advice and assistance to students interested in health-related professional schools including dentistry, optometry, physician assistant, doctor of podiatry, doctor of osteopathy, and medical or veterinary school (see Pre-Veterinary Curriculum).
 The requirements for medical school may be fulfilled in conjunction with any Colby-Sawyer major.
-Interested students should meet with a pre-medical adviser to discuss career planning and preparing for admissions requirements.
+Interested students should meet with a pre-medical advisor to discuss career planning and preparing for admissions requirements.

 Physical therapy graduate program admissions are competitive and schools select students on the basis of academic excellence; Graduate Record Exam scores; letters of reference from professors and physical therapists; clinical observation experience; an essay and an interview.
 A doctorate degree in physical therapy is required for certification as a physical therapist.
 Physical therapy program requirements may be fulfilled through a variety of Colby-Sawyer majors including athletic training, exercise science and biology, however students may choose any major along with the suggested prerequisites.

-The Department of Natural and Environmental Sciences offers advice and assistance to students interested in veterinary and other health-related professional schools.
+The School of Arts & Sciences offers advice and assistance to students interested in veterinary and other health-related professional schools.
 Pre-veterinary program requirements can be fulfilled in combination with any major, though most of the required courses are in the biology major.
-Students should meet with a pre-veterinary adviser to discuss career planning and preparing for admissions requirements.
+Students should meet with a pre-veterinary advisor to discuss career planning and preparing for admissions requirements.

 Colby-Sawyer graduates who have a GPA over 3.4 and GRE or GMAT score over the 60th percentile will automatically be accepted into the University of New Haven graduate degree programs in sports management.
 First come, first awarded scholarships are available to Colby-Sawyer graduates.
 University of New Haven's sports management program, available in residence and online, is ranked as the fourth best business-based program in the nation and 13th best internationally.